wilsonmar/wilsonmar.github.io/_posts/2016-11-24-iot-apprentice.md

 <a name="MediaProcessor"></a>

-### PRODUCT 8 - Media file processor service
+### SOLUTION 8 - Media file processor service

-MAKE FOR SALE: Intelligently process photos and movies locally or in the cloud
+Intelligently process photos and movies locally or in the cloud

 0. Process media locally on a Pi
 0. Send media to a public cloud